Khushisoni702/Khushisoni702/README.md

 ## Beyond the Code

-I am passionate about exploring Artificial Intelligence through research, experimentation, and practical applications.

-Currently focused on strengthening my expertise in Machine Learning, Deep Learning, and Computer Vision while building intelligent systems that solve meaningful real-world problems.
+I am interested in understanding how intelligent systems learn and make decisions from data.
+I am currently exploring Generative AI concepts such as large language models, RAG, and fine-tuning, while strengthening my foundation in machine learning and deep learning.
+My focus is on building practical knowledge and gradually applying these concepts to real-world AI problems.

 Open to AI/ML internships, research opportunities, and collaborations.